Rayanngdn/XRC_robot/README.md

 # XRC_robot
-files to implement the xrc_robot
+files to implement the xrc_rover